intech-iiot/dove/README.md

 ## Installation

-You'd need docker(duh), python3 and pip.
+You'd need docker(duh), python3 and pip3 (for python3).
 Simply clone the repository and do a
 ```
 sudo -H pip install ./
 ```